 Normally, you’re only held responsible for loans that you yourself sign.

 So, say for example you go out and buy a Maserati for the family’s Christmas present.
-Your spouse may be furious with you for spending all of that money, but because they didn’t sign on for the loan, they’re not liable for the car payment.
+Your spouse may be furious with you for spending all of that money.
+But because they didn’t sign on for the loan, they’re not liable for the car payment.
 That’s technically all on you, buddy.

 But in community property states, things work a bit differently.
 In a community property state, both spouses are equally responsible for all debts taken out after they’re married.
 So that expensive Maserati?
 If you live in a community property state and your spouse buys one without your consent, you’re still liable for that debt.
 Good luck.

-Currently, there are nine-ish community property states:
+Currently, there are nine-ish community property states that impact student loan responsibility:

 - Alaska (couples can opt in or out of community property laws in this state)